tonywalker1/stuff/README.md

 (May be slightly out-of-date.
 See code for definitive list of contents.)

 **core**
-  * **exception:** Ease defining new exceptions, formatting exception messages, checking preconditions/postconditions/invariants, handling/outputing nested exceptions, etc.
+  * **exception:** Ease defining new exceptions, formatting exception messages, checking preconditions/postconditions/invariants, handling nested exceptions, etc.
+  * **random:** Simple wrapper for generating random integers and real numbers.

 **io**
   * **filesystem:**